Written by Scribendi

 A good thesis statement should demonstrate the following characteristics:

 If you want to learn more about thesis statements, check out our article on how to write a great thesis statement.

 A good structure is vital in academic writing, and a clear, logical structure will help you present your ideas.
 Moreover, many forms of academic writing obey an established structure, which the reader will expect you to follow.

-For example, many academic essays follow the five-part structure.
-It is okay to experiment with other structures from time to time, but it is a good one to start with.
+For example, many academic essays follow a five-part structure.
+It's okay to experiment with other structures from time to time, but it is a good one to start with.